voxel51/fiftyone-teams-app-deploy/docs/custom-plugins.md

 for example `docker compose` commands for starting and upgrading your deployment.

-## Using Your Custom Plugins Image in Helm Deployments
+## Use Your Custom Plugins Image in Helm Deployments

-Once you have build a custom plugins image, you can add it to your `values.yaml` using something similar to the following:
+After building a custom plugins image, add it to your `values.yaml` like

 ```yaml
 pluginsSettings: